 - There is an increased risk of IUGR.

 - Risks are higher in monochorionic pregnancies than dichorionic pregnancies.
-The latest report from the Northern Survey of Twin and Multiple Pregnancy in England found the stillbirth rate to be 12.2 per 1,000 births for dichorionic pregnancy compared to 44.4 per 1,000 births for monochorionic pregnancy.
+The Northern Survey of Twin and Multiple Pregnancy in England found the stillbirth rate to be 12.2 per 1,000 births for dichorionic pregnancy compared to 44.4 per 1,000 births for monochorionic pregnancy.
 Neonatal death rates were 21.4 per 1,000 births for dichorionic pregnancy compared to 32.4 per 1,000 births for monochorionic pregnancy.